UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-05-13-protecting-forests-with-satellite-imagery-and-machine-learning.md

 ![Multi-categorical classification of satellite images of forest](/assets/images/blog/21-05-13-fig3.png) _Figure 3: Multi-categorical labelling of satellite images of the Amazon basin.
 Source: [Understanding the planet from space - Kaggle, Planet](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data)_

-The online data science platform Kaggle then partnered with Planet to host a public competition for the data science community to training machine learning algorithms using this dataset.
+The online data science platform Kaggle then partnered with Planet to host a public competition for the online data science community to train machine learning algorithms using this dataset.
 The best models achieved up to 93.317% accuracy on images of selective logging in the Amazon basin.
 As shown in figures 2 and 4, selective logging can be difficult and time-consuming to identify manual, but given enough quality labeled data, supervised machine learning algorithms are able to take advantage of satellite imagery at scale.

 ![Satellite images of logging roads](/assets/images/blog/21-05-13-fig4.png) _Figure 4: The brown lines on the right of this image are logging roads.
 Note the faint brown dots in the area around the roads._